Waikuku Beach

 Waikuku Beach is a small settlement on the coast of the Canterbury region of New Zealand, about 3 km east of the settlement of Waikuku.

 The sandy beach is popular with surfers and swimmers, and the large estuary of the Ashley River hosts many species of birds.
 The Waikuku beach has been rated as one of the ten best to learn to surf at.

 Demographics

-Waikuku Beach is described by Statistics New Zealand as a small urban area and covers 1.52 km2.
+Waikuku Beach is described by Stats NZ as a small urban area and covers 1.52 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 Waikuku Beach is part of the larger Waikuku statistical area.